Some people prefer to take out a joint personal loan. There are benefits and risks for you and your co-applicant to consider when doing so.

 - You may be eligible for a higher loan amount than you would be by yourself

-It’s a good idea to closely assess the person you’re applying with.
+You may also want to think about the person you’re applying with.
 Are they reliable, or have they had a history of poor finances and reckless spending?
-Are they selfish with money?
 If they’re a partner, are you likely to still be with this person over the life of the loan?
-Canstar doesn’t generally give relationship advice, but it might not be a good idea to take out a personal loan with a girlfriend or boyfriend you just met…
+Depending on your circumstances, there may be many different factors to consider before you commit to a joint personal loan.

-What can go wrong with a joint application personal loan?
+How can I apply for a joint application personal loan?

-A final summary: pros and cons of joint application personal loans
+What are some pros and cons of joint personal loans?

 |Pros and cons of joint application personal loans|